My Year in Review: 2020

 I’m aware that many travel bloggers are feeling unmotivated, hoping to pick their blogs back up later but focus on other things for the meantime.
 But I adore my blog so working makes me feel positive and motivated, plus I get to re-live my adventures by writing about them.
 It’s not making much money without its normal level of traffic but I’m telling myself the work I’ve been doing will pay off one day.

-I’ve done a little bit of UK travel but not much.
-We’re one of the worst hit countries in the world so it’s not the best place for exploring and travelling.
+I’ve done a little bit of UK travel.
 In the summer before cases began rising again, I spent a long weekend in Norfolk with family and a week in Pembrokeshire, Wales.

 Distancing in Wales